-Dysfunctional politics creates the toxic work environment previously described.
+Dysfunctional politics can create the toxic work environment previously described.
 Employees who practice dysfunctional politics often make others desire to leave the organisation.
-Before you begin a job hunt, implement these 5 tips to deal with dysfunctional workplace politics.
+Implement these 5 tips to deal with dysfunctional workplace politics.

-Step up to the plate.
-Ask your colleagues to sign a proposal requesting the creation of a Staff Welfare Committee.
-The more support you receive from staff, the more likely it is that your boss’ will listen.
+Step up to the plate by creating a Staff Welfare Committee.
 This committee would be responsible for hosting fun staff events and providing support to staff members experiencing personal difficulties.

 Other features can be added based on your organisation’s unique needs.
 The aim is to cultivate an environment where all employees feel comfortable.

 It’s evident that you’re having challenges with your organisation.
 Going to work has even become a chore.
-Try and find ways to be part of the solution.
+Try and find ways to be part of the solution instead of the problem.

 Think about possible solutions to the organisation’s problems.
 How can the problems be tackled so that the company can improve?
-When you’ve created some truly workable solutions, request a meeting with your superiors to discuss them.
-Let your voice be heard.
+When you’ve created some truly workable solutions, request a meeting with your colleagues/employees to discuss them.
+Collaboration will help bring forward positive change.

 Nepotism should also be non-existent.
 Criteria and opportunities for promotion must be clear and accessible to all qualified persons.
 Everyone in the organisation should have equal opportunities.
 Equal opportunities make looking for unscrupulous ways to get ahead nonsensical.

 There is a popular quote that says, “When you can’t control what’s happening, challenge yourself to control the way you respond to what’s happening.
 That’s where your power is.”
-You may not be able to truly effect change in your organisation.
+You may not be able to truly effect change in your organisation or bring everyone on board.
 However, you can take the necessary steps to focus on producing the best results without letting other people affect you.